 Espresso, White chocolate dipping sauce, Milk with 2% fat, Ice, A lot of heavy creams, Vanilla syrup (optional)

 - Espresso.
-For this drink, you may create espresso using any dark or espresso roast coffee.
+You may create espresso using any dark or espresso roast coffee for this drink.
 Starbucks also offers its coffee under the Starbucks name.

 - White chocolate dipping sauce.
 This is the white chocolate mocha sauce that transforms a latte.
 The drink is sweetened and flavored with white chocolate sauce.